 CLPCCD currently utilizes "Blackboard" as our Course Management System which costs \$189,515 annually and the 2-year contract expires in July 2017.
-From the first year 2003-2004 at \$99,000, the Blackboard costs have increased each year by varying percents.
+From the first year 2003-2004_at \$99,000, the Blackboard costs have increased each year by varying percents.
 Blackboard sent an unsolicited email on March 14 to the OEI Task Force that at the time of renewal, the vendor would cut the costs by 50% to \$94,757.50 for both colleges which equates to \$6/FTES.
 This reduction in pricing would be effective at the July 2017 expiration date, but was not known previous to this email by any district staff, who handles all the contract negotiations with vendors, nor by any of the college DE Coordinators who interface with Blackboard on an on-going basis.
 The district staff responsible for contract negotiations and approval had no contact with the Blackboard vendor since the last 2-year contract renewal in June 2015.
 However, Canvas is free to the colleges which also includes training, the migration tool, after hours technical support, other software tools like Tutoring and Readiness Assessment, and the OEI Course Design Rubric.
+Additional services that are optional are also available through the Instructure vendor at additional costs, which needs to be evaluated further by the colleges.